waveform80/pibootctl/docs/help.rst

     required.

-Finally, if you are more familiar with the "classic" boot configuration commands, it can be used to discover which pictl settings correspond to those
+Finally, if you are more familiar with the "classic" boot configuration commands, it can be used to discover which :command:`pictl` settings correspond to those commands:
-commands:

 .. code-block:: console